SpotX-Official/spotx-docs/README.md

 - All the files for [Guide](https://spotx-official.github.io/spotx-docs/guide/quickstart) is inside `guide` directory
 - All the files for [FAQ](https://spotx-official.github.io/spotx-docs/faq/introduction) is inside `faq` directory
 - **Don't** edit files in any other directory other than above two, unless you intend to change website structure or styling!
-- This website was initially coded by [shinjith-dev](https://github.com/shinjith-dev), reach out for help/assistance

 ## Tech Used